We are working our way through details associated with this evolving situation as quickly as we can. Please check back frequently for new information.

 What if I need a laptop or other device to participate in my classes remotely?

-Can the campus network handle all our classes being taught remotely?
-Will I have trouble handling remote learning with my home internet connection?
+Can the campus network handle all our classes being taught remotely and staff members working remotely?
+Will I have trouble handling remote learning or remote work with my home internet connection?

 Is equipment available from the university to help with remote learning/teaching?